zharuosi/blog/source/_posts/propeller-concepts.md

 $$ P_T = T V_A $$
 - Effective power:
 $$ P_E = R V $$
-- Wake: In general the water around the stern has acquired a forward motion in the same direction as the ship.
+- **Wake**: In general the water around the stern has acquired a forward motion in the same direction as the ship.
 This forward-moving water is called wake.
 The difference between the ship speed V and the speed of advance is the wake speed.
 The wake fraction is defined as:
 $$ w = \frac{V-V_A}{V} $$
 - Wake is due to three principal causes:
     1. The frictional drag of the hull causes a following current towards the stern.
     2. The streamline flow past the hull causes an increased pressure around the stern.
 In this region the relative velocity of the water past the hull will be less than the ship's speed.
     3. The ship forms a wave pattern on the surface of the water, and the water particles in the crests have a forward velocity due to the orbital motion, while in the troughs the orbital velocity is sternward.
 This wake will be positive or negative according to whether there is a crest or a trough of the wave in the vicinity of the propeller.
-- Thrust deduction: The propeller close to the hull can induce a low pressure on the hull which increases its drag.
-The trust must be higher to overcome the additional drag.
+- **Thrust deduction**: The propeller close to the hull can induce a low pressure on the hull which increases its drag.
+The trust must be higher to overcome **the additional drag**.
 The thrust deduction coefficient is defined as:
 $$ t = \frac{T-R}{R} $$
-where R is the tptal ship resistance and T is the propeller thrust.
+where R is the total ship resistance and T is the propeller thrust.

 Here are the non-dimensional characterization of the propeller performance.
 - Advance coefficient: